 Dan Watts – Headteacher

 “I am delighted with the success of our sixth form students this year.
 They worked incredibly hard to achieve an excellent set of results.
-I am always impressed by the resilience of our students, and their drive to succeed.
-I wish them the very best for the future.”
+I am always impressed by the resilience and work ethic of our students, and their drive to succeed.
+They are excellent role models for the rest of the school, I wish them the very best for the future.”